 A variety of mechanisms have been linked with blocking, and the balance of mechanisms differs for blocking systems of different types and regions.
-The interaction of Rossby waves of different scales is a common feature of many mechanisms (Nakamura et al., 1997), often leading to wave breaking and irreversible deformation of potential vorticity contours (Hoskins et al., 1985; Altenhoff et al., 2008).
-Blocking systems often occurs in regions of weak or diffluent flow which have a lower capacity for wave propagation (Gabriel and Peters, 2008; Nakamura and Huang, 2018), and these regions are often modulated by stationary waves forced by thermal contrasts and continental elevation (Tung and Lindzen, 1979; Austin, 1980).
+The interaction of Rossby waves of different scales is a common feature of many mechanisms (Nakamura et al., 1997), often leading to wave breaking and irreversible deformation of PV contours (Hoskins et al., 1985; Altenhoff et al., 2008).
+This can include quasistationary waves originating in the tropics as well as midlatitude transients (Hoskins and Sardeshmukh, 1987).
+Blocking systems often occur in regions of weak or diffluent flow which have a lower capacity for wave propagation (Gabriel and Peters, 2008; Nakamura and Huang, 2018), and these regions are often modulated by stationary waves forced by thermal contrasts and continental elevation (Tung and Lindzen, 1979; Austin, 1980).